fujii/fujii.github.io/_posts/2019-07-05-webkit-on-windows.md

 ## AppleWin port

-[AppleWin port](https://trac.webkit.org/wiki/BuildingOnWindows) is a upstream port which is used for iTunes for Windows.
+[AppleWin port](https://trac.webkit.org/wiki/BuildingOnWindows) is an upstream port that is used for iTunes for Windows.
 It uses the same components with Mac port, i.e. Core Graphics and Core Foundation, etc.

 It supports only WebKit1.